 I'm well into my 3rd age - no compelling need for additional income, with hints of the coming 4th age.
 Actually, my quadruple bypass heart surgery was more than a "hint", but I'm close to being back to "normal".
-The image above is a Fall view of the lake as seen from our cottage.
+On a more positive note, the image above is a Fall view of the lake as seen from our cottage.
 The cottage is located on Buckhorn Lake just north of Peterborough, Ontario.
 When not at the cottage, my wife and I live in our downtown Toronto condo.
 We can take advantage of the best of both worlds - the peace and tranquility of our cottage and the hectic, multi-dimensional life of downtown Toronto.

 That was true before the Covid-19 pandemic hit.
 The cottage is located on the Curve Lake First Nation.
 They are very concerned about the possible impact of the pandemic on their community and had refused to allow us access to the land that we have leased.
 It first happened in the Spring of 2020 when the pandemic first hit.
 It happened again during the 2020-21 winter/spring season.
 In June of 2021 we were granted limited access to our cottage.
 We were required to self-isolate for 14 days every time we go to the cottage.
 The remaining restrictions are slowly being lifted and we may have unfettered access by August 2021.